pcardotatgit/webex_for_xdr_part-3_webhook_bot/README.md

 Actually the Webex chat bot in this project had been improved compare to the **Webex_Team_Chat_Bot_Python** project.

-This new version of the webex bot can detect automatically if the **ngrok** tool is up and running.
+This new version of the webex bot manages for you the **ngrok** setup if you decide to use ngork to expose your bot into the INTERNET.
 And if so the bot is able to automatically update the Bot Webhook with the ngrok public url.
 Second, this new version of the bot is able to automatically list the room IDs of the Webex users who contacted it.
 The goal here is to send alerts to every user the is connected to.

 Every connected user will receive the same alerts.
 Then everyone will be aware of a new alert.
 And Second every action or query sent by any user will be seen by every user.
 Thru this way the Bot acts as some kind of logging systems that collect and gather history of all alerts and Security Operator activity.